TrellixVulnTeam/openmm_orion_SBRH/docs/source/tutorials.rst

-The strip chart shows a time course over the MD trajectory, maintaining always the same color scheme as in the interactive graphic: blue and green for cluster 0 and 1, respectively.
+The strip chart shows a time course over the MD trajectory, maintaining always the same color scheme as in the interactive graphic: blue for cluster 0.
 Additionally, cluster outliers, which are ligand configurations that do not belong to any cluster, are shown in black.
-The chart simply shows the cluster occupancy of each frame, telling us that the trajectory started out in the blue Cluster 0, then transitioned to the green Cluster 1 late in the trajectory.
+The chart simply shows the cluster occupancy of each frame, telling us that the trajectory spent most of the time in the blue Cluster 0, occasionally sampling outliers.
+It seems like quite a stable pose!
-From this sampling, it appears Cluster 0 is the predominant and preferred cluster.

 The two tables below the strip chart, shown in `Cluster/Pose information for ligand 35 (single pose)`